Toroidal compactifications of the moduli spaces of Drinfeld modules: Adic spaces, formal schemes, and formal moduli

 \end{sbpara}

-\begin{sbpara} Let $(S, U)$ be as in \ref{fpair} and assume that $S$ is over $A$.
+\begin{sbpara} Let $(S, U)$ be as in \ref{fpair}, and assume that $S$ is over $A$.

-By a generalized Drinfeld module over $(S, U)$ of rank $d$ with level $N$ structure, we mean a pair $((\cL, \phi), \iota)$ of a generalized Drinfeld module over $S$ whose pullback to $U$ via \ref{fvsadic} (1) gives a Drinfeld module over $\cO_U$ of rank $d$ and $\iota$ is a level $N$ structure of this Drinfeld module over $\cO_U$.
+By a \emph{generalized Drinfeld module over $(S, U)$ of rank $d$ with level $N$ structure}, we mean a pair $((\cL, \phi), \iota)$ consisting of a generalized Drinfeld module over $S$ with pullback to $U$ via \ref{fvsadic}(1) a Drinfeld module over $\cO_U$ of rank $d$ and a level $N$ structure $\iota$ on this Drinfeld module over $\cO_U$.

 \end{sbpara}